-Food Items and Water Bottles: If you choose to go to Hunza through road via bus then keep in mind that there are not a lot of stops where you will find food and water supplies.
+Food Items and Water Bottles: If you choose to go to Hunza by road via bus, then keep in mind that there are not a lot of stops where you will find food and water supplies.
 When in Islamabad, it is advised that you keep basic food items and a few water bottles with you to quench the thirst along the way.

 Travel Essentials: Keep your sunblock, warm clothes, spare pair of boots, and camping gear with you when travelling to Hunza valley (if you will be visiting other places or want to hike to the mountain ranges).

 As for the daily budget for your trip, it can range between 4000 PKR to 5000 PKR, which includes accommodation and three sizeable meals at the local cafés.
 You will not find anything too expensive and should be able to get by in as little as 1500 PKR as well if you prefer walking over renting out jeeps and sleeping in dorms.